goodwillcoding/artly/README.rst

        sucessfull and unsuccessful runs unless the ``--debug`` argument is specified.

-    3. **Aptly** provides the ``--work-folder`` argument to all commands in case you specify own work folder and avoid creating folders in ``/tmp``.
+    4. **Artly** provides the ``--work-folder`` argument to all commands in case you specify own work folder and avoid creating folders in ``/tmp``.

 Notes
 =====

-Artly is named after APT and APTLY utilities.
+Artly is named in the fashion of APT and APTLY utilities.
 It stands for Automated Repository Tool.

 At present, **Artly** uses ``aptly repo publish`` only to create the repository and does not keep any **APTLY** information used during generation.